grumpyp/AI-Assist/frontend/README.md

-# Getting Started with Create React NestedApp
+# Getting started with Ai-Assist Frontend

-This project was bootstrapped with [Create React NestedApp](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run: